How to Set Up a Remote Distributed Team in 30 Days

 The Technology and top tools for your distributed team

 The technology stack your distributed employees utilize will be the bridge between them, their team, and the company.
-Your company will need advanced software for communication, project management, equipment management, and HR.
+Your company will need advanced software for IT asset management, communication, project management and HR.

 For communication, you need software that is trustworthy and has everything in one place.
 For example, employees switching between email and video conferencing applications will waste time and lower their motivation to convey smaller bits of information.
 Slack is a great communication channel because you can just as quickly send an email, add comments to an assignment, and video call in one window.